Only 63 days left to claim the homebuyer tax credit!

 3. Start browsing for homes online—if you haven’t already.
 Go to www.TrustIdaho.com to view property descriptions, interior photos, virtual tours, community information, school ratings and much more.

 4. View property.
 By now you and your agent have probably have a list of homes to view.
 Rely on your agent to schedule appointments and accompany you to all viewings.
+Especially if you are looking at houses for sale in beaufort.

 5. Write a purchase and sale agreement.
 Now that you’ve found the home you would like, it is time to write an offer.
 Consult with your agent for strategies.
 Things to take into consideration are the following: how many days on the market?
 Short Sale or bank owned?
 How much interest is there currently on the property? (your agent will find this out for you)